Q1. Fill in the Blanks:

 (ii) Fats provide less energy as compared to the same amount of carbohydrates.

-(iii) Lacks of nutrients in our diet over a long period cause deficiency diseases.
+(iii) Lack of nutrients in our diet over a long period causes deficiency diseases.

 (iv) Rice and potato are rich in protein.

 (v) Egg is a rich source of protein, phosphorous, and vitamin D.

-(vi) Peas, gram, soya beans and cottage cheese are a good source of proteins.
+(vi) Peas, gram, soya beans, and cottage cheese are good sources of proteins.

 (vii) A food item may contain more than one nutrient.